fengbjlab/victor/README.md

 ### How to compile

-There are two makefile in the src/ folder, one for linux and one for Mac OS.
-They assume that the libraries are installed to /opt/local/ in Mac and to ~/local/ in linux.
-If the libraries are in other location, change the makefile.
 The following commands will compile the programs, create a bin/ folder, and put the binary executable files in the bin/.

 ```
 cd src